-Every 3D printer comes with software that you will need to use to send files to your printer for printing; this software is called a Slicer.
+Every 3D printer comes with software that you will need to prepare STL files for printing; this software is called a Slicer.
 The slicer can be used to make changes to the file before printing, including changing the scale of the model.

 In the Cura Slicer, one of the most popular FDM slicer programs, you will find the scaling tools on the left of the scene.
-Each slicer has a different interface, but they all have the ability to scale
+Each slicer has a different interface, but they all have the ability to scale.

-You can use Sid Scale to see how your models will look before printing
+You can use our Sid Scale to see how your models will look next to a miniature before printing

 Sid Scale is labeled by his base size, so remember to check the Sid Scale image in the folder to select the appropriate model to check your scale against.

 You can also find a video about scaling on our Youtube channel